 An Annual Budget is tentatively created for the May SPRUCE Board meeting.
-The Annual Budget is primarily based on State Colorado Department of Education (CDE) Per Pupil Revenue (PPR) Funding received through a Shared School Service Contract through a School District (SD).
-This Shared School Service Contract is reviewed in May with the SD for annual renewal and submission at the June Budget Board Meeting for adoption in their annual budget.
+The Annual Budget is primarily based on State Colorado Department of Education (CDE) Per Pupil Revenue (PPR) Funding received through a Shared School Service Contract through the Ignacio School District (ISD).
+This Shared School Service Contract is reviewed in May with the ISD Super-Intendent for annual renewal and submission to the ISD Board at the June Budget Board Meeting for adoption in their annual budget.
 Additional Budget income is calculated from estimating Grants, Fees, Fundraisers and Donations.